Best Electrician Schools in Rhode Island

 In Rhode Island, you can apply to either union or non-union programs.

 • Union apprenticeships are usually offered through organizations like the International Brotherhood of Electrical Workers (IBEW) Local 99.
-They combine classroom training with paid job placements for signatory contractors.
+They combine classroom training with paid apprenticeship placements for signatory contractors; availability varies by location and employer demand and is not guaranteed.

 • Non-union apprenticeships may be provided by independent contractors, companies like Electric Boat, or trade associations.